MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 ## Before running the code
 You can config global options in the `global_options.py`.
 The most important options are perhaps:
+- Set `WINDOWS = True` if you are using Windows as opposed to Mac/Linux.
+Linux/Mac is recommended (see [this issue](https://github.com/MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning/issues/2)).
 - The RAM allocated for CoreNLP
-- The number of CPU cores
+- The number of CPU cores for parallel processing
 - The seed words
 - The max number of words to include in each dimension.
 Note that after filtering and deduplication (each word can only be loaded under a single dimension), the number of words will be smaller.

 ## Running the code
 1. Use `python parse.py` to use Stanford CoreNLP to parse the raw documents.
+This step is relatvely slow so multiple CPU cores is recommended.
 The parsed files are output in the `data/processed/parsed/` folder:
     - `documents.txt`: Each line is a *sentence*.
     - `document_sent_ids.txt`: Each line is a id in the format of `docID_sentenceID` (e.g. doc0_0, doc0_1, ..., doc1_0, doc1_1, doc1_2, ...).
 Each line in the file corresponds to `documents.txt`.